devflowinc/trieve-rust-client/docs/OrganizationApi.md

 > models::Organization create_organization(create_organization_data)
 Create Organization

-Create Organization  Create a new organization.
+Create a new organization.
 The auth'ed user who creates the organization will be the default owner of the organization.

 ### Parameters